kilowhat/kilowhat.net/_extensions/wordpress.md

 ## Flarum changelog

+### Version 1.7.6 - December 13, 2022

+- Fix new comment threads with no replies not showing as unread in Flarum discussion list.
+It will now show as unread + zero replies which Flarum would not natively do.

+This problem appeared in version 1.7.4 when the reply count was fixed for new discussions.

 ### Version 1.7.5 - November 29, 2022

 - Fix some internal Flarum links opening inside iframe instead of expected parent window.